wusunlab/fortran-vs-python/README.md

         </td>
         <td>
 <pre lang="python">
-string = 'this is a string'
+string = "this is a string"
 </pre>
         </td>
     </tr>